'You Ain't The Problem'

-Kiwanuka worked as a session guitarist, playing with Chipmunk and Bashy, before working as a solo artist; his first proper gig was at The Oxford, Kentish Town.
+Kiwanuka worked as a session guitarist, playing with Chipmunk and Bashy before working as a solo artist.
+His first proper gig was at The Oxford in Kentish Town at age 22.
 He came to the attention of Communion Records, which released his first two EPs, including his debut Tell Me A Tale on 13 June 2011.

 In 2011, he signed a deal with Polydor Records.
 He was included in the BBC's Sound of 2012 poll and was named as the winner on 6 January 2012.
 In June 2012, he was illustrated in a BBC article regarding Spain vis-à-vis Uganda during the Eurozone crisis; his putative counterpart was actress Penélope Cruz.

 Kiwanuka released his debut studio album, Home Again, in 2012 to positive reviews from critics.
 The album peaked at number 4 in the UK and, as of 2012, has sold over 70,000 copies in the UK.

 In 2016, Kiwanuka released his follow-up to Home Again, Love & Hate.
 The album was a critical and commercial success, reaching a peak at number 1 on the UK albums chart.
 The album was produced by Danger Mouse and spawned several singles.

 Kiwanuka has acknowledged influences from musicians such as Jimi Hendrix, Ray Charles, Bill Withers, Otis Redding, Jack Johnson, Pops Staples, The Band, Joni Mitchell, Bob Dylan, Eric Bibb, Tommy Sims, Wham!, Richie Havens and Funkadelic.
 He has played with James Gadson, who drummed for Bill Withers.

 Are you enjoying “You Ain't The Problem” by Michael Kiwanuka?